 Practice & Background

-Mr. Kress formerly served on the Education Commission of the States, and he currently serves as counsel to the Texas Business Leadership Council.
-He is also a life member of the board of directors of the Texas Business & Education Coalition.
+Mr. Kress formerly served on the Education Commission of the States and as counsel to the Texas Business Leadership Council.
 In January 2010, Mr. Kress was appointed fellow and director of policy development and outreach at the George W. Bush Institute.
 Mr. Kress was named a senior fellow of the James B. Hunt, Jr. Institute for Educational Leadership in 2009.
 He served as senior advisor to President George W. Bush on education with respect to the No Child Left Behind Act of 2001.
 He also previously served as president of the board of trustees of the Dallas Public Schools.

 In 1991, Mr. Kress was appointed by Texas Lt.
 Gov. Bob Bullock to the Educational Economic Policy Center.
 He was later asked to chair the center’s Accountability Committee.
 This committee produced the public school accountability system that was later adopted into Texas state law and recognized as one of the most advanced accountability systems in the nation.
 Lt.
 Gov. Bullock also appointed Mr. Kress to serve in 1994 on the interim committee to study the Texas Education Agency.
 In December 2007, Mr. Kress was appointed by Texas Gov. Rick Perry to serve on the Select Committee on Public School Accountability, which is tasked with thoroughly reviewing the public school accountability system.